Ubli, Podgorica

 Ubli (Убли) is a settlement in Podgorica Municipality, Montenegro.
 It is the historical seat of the Kuči clan.

 Ubli consists of a town centre and a few villages.
 The town centre includes a local chancellery, a cultural hall, Police station, Health centre, market, local pubs, elementary school "Đoko Prelević" (70 students), etc. During the 80's, in the center of Ubli worked bike-alums (wheels) factory, which was a part of Aluminium Plant Podgorica.

-Villages which are part of Ubli are Pavićevići, Prelevići, Kostrovići, Živkovići and Rajovići.
-The most inhabited places are Prelevići, Živkovići and Pavićevići.
+The villages which are part of Ubli are Pavićevići, Prelevići, Kostrovići, Živkovići and Rajovići.
+The most inhabited ones are Prelevići, Živkovići and Pavićevići.
 In the villages there exists two Orthodox churches and a local graveyard.

 Demographics

 According to 2003 census, Ubli had 355 residents, making it the most populated area in the highland region of Kuči.
 Montenegrins constitute the majority with 178 (52,19%), while Serbs number 147 (43,10%).
 166 inhabitants are men and 175 are women.
 Today, Ubli had 80 households and 170 houses and buildings.

 In the 1948 census, Ubli had 616 inhabitants.
 At 1953, Ubli had 610 inhabitants, and in 1961 - 520.
 In the 1981 census, population of Ubli was 493, and at 1991, there was 339 inhabitants.

 According to the 2011 census, its population was 227.